 There can only be one succession.

 If you have a joint tenancy, your joint tenant will remain a tenant if you die.
-There is more about joint tenancies here.
+You can read more about joint tenancies.

 A partner who is not married to the sole tenant or in a registered civil partnership must have been living with the tenant for at least a year before they died to be able to succeed to the tenancy, and the property must have been their only or main home.
 This differs slightly if the tenancy to be succeeded to started after 1 April 2012.